Standard ILAPI Documentation

 GraphiteBot uses a hierarchy of data sources to extract information from HTML documents:

-element for the webpage title - Then looks at schema.org's JSON structured data, particularly the
+<h1>element for its title. - Reads schema.org JSON structured data, particularly the

-type, to gather various details like title, description, authors, categories, images, published time, and text content - If needed, it also uses the Open Graph protocol to gather details like the title, description, authors, images, and published time
+CreativeWorktype and its subtypes (e.g.,Article,NewsArticle,WebPage), to gather the title, description, authors, categories, images, published time, and text content. - Falls back to the Open Graph protocol to gather the title, description, authors, images, and published time.

-- Finally, standard HTML metadata may be used to gather details from following elements: title tag, meta author, and meta description
+- Falls back to standard HTML metadata to gather the title tag, meta author, meta description, and the language declared on the

 Recommendations